Use this calculator to easily calculate the number of permutations given a set of objects (types) and the number you need to draw from the set.

 How to calculate permutations?

+The above equation can be said to express the number of ways for picking r unique ordered outcomes from n possibilities.
 If the elements can repeat in the permutation, the formula is:

 In both formulas "!" denotes the factorial operation: multiplying the sequence of integers from 1 up to that number.
 For example, a factorial of 4 is 4! = 4 x 3 x 2 x 1 = 24.